Hakim Adi: Writings

-His most recent publication as editor is 2023's Many Struggles: New Histories of African and Caribbean People in Britain (Pluto Press), about which Ama Biney, lecturer in Black British history at the University of Liverpool, has said: "This valuable book enriches our understanding of the contribution of African and Caribbean people across British cities and towns from the 17th century to contemporary times, as well as their transnational connections and commitments to the Caribbean and Africa."

-In a review for The Observer, academic Kehinde Andrews wrote that Adi's 2022 book African and Caribbean People in Britain: A History "is his crowning achievement; a meticulously researched tour de force that charts black presence on the British Isles from Cheddar Man through the African Roman legions and Black Tudors and into the present day. ...
+Adi's 2022 book African and Caribbean People in Britain: A History was described in The Observer by academic Kehinde Andrews as "his crowning achievement; a meticulously researched tour de force that charts black presence on the British Isles from Cheddar Man through the African Roman legions and Black Tudors and into the present day. ...
 Adi's work should represent the final nail in the coffin for those who think that Britain was ever truly white and should be kept that way.
+Onyekachi Wambu said: "African and Caribbean People in Britain: A History is a magnificent publication", while Gretchen Gerzina wrote in a review of the book for The Times Literary Supplement: "Adi's project is a comprehensive social and political history that stretches from recent discoveries concerning inhabitants of Roman Britain all the way through to the advent of the Black Lives Matter movement, the Grenfell Tower fire and the Guardians coverage of the Windrush Scandal."

 African and Caribbean People in Britain: A History was shortlisted for the 2023 Wolfson History Prize.
 The judging panel (comprising Mary Beard, Sudhir Hazareesingh, Richard Evans, Carole Hillenbrand, Diarmaid MacCulloch, and chair David Cannadine) described Adi's work as "[a] comprehensive history of African and Caribbean people in Britain and the vital role they played in the struggle for equality.
 An epic narrative and a timely book."

+Books that Adi has edited include Black British History: New Perspectives (2019), which collects together 11 essays that reveal neglected histories of the African diaspora in Britain from the middle ages to the 20th century.
+His most recent publication as editor is 2023's Many Struggles: New Histories of African and Caribbean People in Britain (Pluto Press), about which Ama Biney, lecturer in Black British history at the University of Liverpool, has said: "This valuable book enriches our understanding of the contribution of African and Caribbean people across British cities and towns from the 17th century to contemporary times, as well as their transnational connections and commitments to the Caribbean and Africa."